AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 1. Click **People** in the Global Navigation Bar.
 1. Select at least one user that you want to delete, then click **More** > **Delete**.

-1. In the box that appears, click **Delete Anyway** to confirm the deletion.
+1. In the box that appears, click **Delete** to confirm the deletion.

    The process of deleting users runs as a background process, so you can continue using Workfront as the user or users are deleted.